Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 Privacy by Design was first introduced by Dr. Ann Cavoukain, the former Information and Privacy Commissioner of Ontario.

 It has since gained recognition and adoption globally as a best practice for privacy-conscious organizations.
-The approach is based on seven core principles that guide the implementation of Privacy by Design.
+The approach is based on seven core principles to guide implementation.

 The Seven Principles of Privacy by Design

-These principles collectively aim to protect user data, ensure compliance with privacy laws, and build trust between consumers and companies.
+These principles collectively aim to protect user data, ensure compliance with privacy laws, and build trust between consumers, constituents and companies.

 The first principle: Proactive not reactive

-The first principle of Privacy by Design, “proactive not reactive,” underscores the critical importance of taking a forward-thinking, preventative approach to privacy.
+The first principle of Privacy by Design underscores the critical importance of taking a forward-thinking, preventative approach to privacy.

 Instead of waiting for privacy breaches to occur and then attempting to remedy the situation, the first principle recommends that possible points of failure be identified from the outset and accounted for in the design.